fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 runs-on: ${{ github.run_id }}
 ```

-Since the instance registered itself with exactly this runId, it guarantees that these jobs run only on the correct, assigned instance.
+Since the instance registered itself with exactly this `runId`, it guarantees that these jobs run only on the correct, assigned instance.
 Jobs run smoothly without interference from other workflows.

 ### Releasing an Instance Back to the Resource Pool

 When all CI jobs finish running on a runner instance, the workflow executes `release`.
 This prompts the controlplane’s release component perform the tasks to safely place the runner to the resource pool.

 The release component ensures the instance is safely reset and ready for future workflows.
 Behind the scenes, the controlplane and the runner instance coordinate via the shared state store to facilitate a clean transition.
-This coordination includes clearing workflow-specific identifiers, safely deregistering from GitHub Actions, and confirming readiness for reuse.
+This coordination includes clearing the `runId`, safely deregistering from GitHub Actions, and confirming readiness for reuse.

 At a lower level, the responsibilities of the controlplane and instance are as follows: